Time for MS Word to kick the curb: automated contracts are the new hip.

 Collaboration with multiple parties at one place with on-time system notifications and reminders puts lawyers in control of contract workflow.

-You can share your documents via link or share the access to the counterparty to collaborate on contract from one place, including signing.
+You can share documents via link or share the access to the counterparty to collaborate on contract from one place, including signing.
 With a visual dashboard, you can also track who has opened the contract, if your client or team member started drafting or adding comments or how many days left till the deadline is critical.

 4. Delegating contract workflow to non-lawyers